How PV Panels Can Power Your Home

-Another of the many advantages of solar energy is that they are environmental friendly.
+Another of the many advantages of solar energy is that they are environmentally friendly.
 Using them contributes to cutting our carbon footprint.

-Solar panel cleaning is fairly simple; they just need to be kept respectively clean and to not be overshadowed by trees.
-If dust or snow becomes an issue, they need to be cleaned with warm water and a brush, or high pressure hose.
+Solar panel cleaning is fairly simple: they just need to be kept respectively clean and to not be overshadowed by trees.
+If dust or snow becomes an issue, they need to be rinsed off with warm water.
 If you don't feel like doing it yourself, you can always contact a window cleaning company and they will do the work.

-PV panels are likely to last up to 35 years or more, but the solar panel inverter needs to be replaced after ten to fifteen years.
-However, it is always good to play it safe and check with your installer, what are the specific maintenance requirements for your system, as well as its respective insurance.
+PV panels are likely to last 25-30 years or more, but the solar panel inverter needs to be replaced after ten to fifteen years.
+However, it is always good to play it safe and check with your installer to find out what the specific maintenance requirements for your system are, as well as its respective insurance.